paldhous/ucb/2015/dataviz/md_raw/class8.md

 Click on `Symbol>Change` once more, and and set the `Transparency` to 50%.
 This will keep the relative distinctions between the colors, but tone them down a little so they don't dominate the layer we will later plot on top.

-If you are likely to want to style data in the same format in the same way in future, it is a good idea to click the `Save Style` button at bottom right and save as a `QGIS Layer Style File`, which is a variant of [XML](http://www.w3.org/XML/).
-When loaded using the `Load Style ...` button at bottom left, it will automatically apply the saved styling to future maps.
+If you are likely to want to style data in the same format in the same way in future, it is a good idea to click the `Style` button at bottom left and select `Save Style>QGIS Layer Style File`.
+This saves the style in `QML`, which is a variant of [XML](http://www.w3.org/XML/).
+When loaded using the `Style>Load Style`, it will automatically apply the saved styling to future maps.

 The map should now look like this:

 ![](./img/class8_13.jpg)

 To add labels to the map, select `Properties>Labels` and fill in the dialog box.
-Here I am adding a `NAME` label to each county, using `Arial` font, `Italic` style at a size of `11` points and with the color set to a HEX value of `#4c4c4c` for a dark gray:
+Here I am adding a `NAME` label to each county, using `Arial` font, `Italic` style at a size of `8` points and with the color set to a HEX value of `#4c4c4c` for a dark gray:

 ![](./img/class8_14.jpg)